danielaparker/jsoncons/doc/ref/json_stream_reader.md

 typedef basic_json_stream_reader<char,std::allocator<char>> json_stream_reader
 ```

 A pull parser for parsing json events.
-A typical pull parsing application will
+A typical application will
 repeatedly process the `current()` event and call the `next()`
 function to advance to the next event, until `done()` returns `true`.